RobTillaart/KT0803/README.md

 |  101.30 MHz  |   2026    |
 |  105.70 MHz  |   2114    |
 |  108.00 MHz  |   2160    |

-#### Warning

-The KT0803 is an 3.3 Volt device and cannot be connected directly to 5V MCU's.

 #### Related